 The NARW was listed as a Federally endangered species in 1970 and remains critically endangered throughout its range.
 In addition to its endangered status, the high rate of annual human-related mortality classifies NARW as a strategic stock under the MMPA.
 An unusual mortality event (UME) was established for NARWs in June 2017.
-Thirty documented deaths and 8 seriously injured free-swimming whales have been document as of 2019 (NOAA Fisheries 2021c).
+Thirty documented deaths and 8 seriously injured free-swimming whales have been document as of 2019 (NOAA Fisheries 2022c).

-Figure 4-1 NARW Migration Corridor and Management Areas Near the Atlantic Shores Offshore Wind Project
+Figure 4-1 NARW Migration Corridor and Management Areas Near the Future Offshore Wind Development of Lease OCS-A-0541